MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-304.md

         }

         /// <summary>
         /// Register the full execution of the Photo Capture.
-If successfull, it will begin the Image Analysis process.
+If successful, it will begin the Image Analysis process.
         /// </summary>
         void OnStoppedPhotoMode(PhotoCapture.PhotoCaptureResult result)
         {